Shortcake-Cafe/Rabbit-Hole-Doc/docs/ext/introduction.md

 This section of the documentation is dedicated to creating and using **Extensions** for Rabbit Hole.
 If you are looking for the game code, please refer to the [Scratch Docs](/introduction) instead.

 If you are only here for installing and using extensions, you can skip straight to the [Usage](/ext/usage) section.
+If you are only here for creating a skin or modifying game assets, you can skip straight to the [Skinning](/ext/skinning) section.

 This section is written and maintained by AshtonMemer, so please contact me at Discord @ `AshtonMemer` if you have any questions.